-The Government has introduced the Known Consignor scheme to add an additional layer of verification regarding the contents of cargo exported by air transport.
+The Australian Government has amended the Aviation Transport Security Regulations 2005 which provide the legal framework for the security of air cargo including the Regulated Air Cargo Agent (RACA) and Accredited Air Cargo Agent (AACA) schemes and create a Known Consignor scheme for exporters that will add an additional layer of verification regarding the contents of cargo exported by air transport.
 From 1 March 2019, all air cargo being transported overseas from Australia will need to be examined at piece-level (box, carton, other similar item) by technology or physically, or originate from a Known Consigner.
 As a result, all air cargo will be subject to additional cost and delay.
 Exporters will need to:

 What is a Known Consignor?

 A Known Consignor is a business that: